microsoft/Windows-driver-samples/input/moufiltr/README.md

 ---
 topic: sample
-description: A WDF example of a mouse input filter driver.
+description: "A WDF example of a mouse input filter driver."
 languages:
 - cpp
 products: